User Guides and Manuals

 - Accurate and complete.
 Your customers often need information about what to do when something has gone wrong, not just when things are working as expected.

-As an experienced technical writer, I can make sure your user guides meet these needs.
-Even better, I can make your manuals work better for your business too.
-By using Paligo or Flare to create your user guides, I can apply content reuse features so that your content is quicker and cheaper to update in the future.
-(I can create manuals with other products if needed).
+As an experienced technical writer, I can make sure your user guides give your customers the answers tehy need, in a format they can understand.
+Even better, I can make your content work better for your business too.
+By using copywriting technniques, I’ll use your manuals to promote the benefits of your products while also giving customers the answers they need.
+I can also use modern authoring tools to make your content quicker and cheaper to update in the future.

 User Guide Problems?
 I Can Help.

 If you need better user guides and manuals, get in touch.
 I’ve been creating documentation for 20 years and know how to craft content that’s easy to read, comprehensive, and really helps your customers to help themselves.

 - You have existing manuals that are too technical for your customers

 - You need a new user guide for your product or service